Xiujia-Yang/Resource/README.md

 `python PosMutationAlleleCountMotifVersion.py -i allele.txt -d outdir -r IGHV.reference.fasta`

 The script, `PosMutationAlleleCountMotifVersion.py`, implements positional mutation frequency calculation for each allele per sample.
 It takes 3 parametes as input: `allele.txt` contains consenesus sequences for each allele per sample, such as:`IGHV1-18.01.txt`, `outdir` is the output directory, the default output is current work directory, `IGHV.reference.fasta` contains sequence and region length information for functional alleles.
-The output files are named in a way like `z.mut_type.IGHV1-18.01.txt`.
+The output files contain allele-wise positional mutation information that are named in a way like `z.mut_type.IGHV1-18.01.txt`.

 `python PurifiedPositionAnnotation.py`

 The script, `PurifiedPositionAnnotation.py`, implements the annotation of each position in germline sequences according to the classification in the MS (i. e. silent, replacement and composite).
-The input files are every mutation file, such as: `z.mut_type.IGHV1-18.01.txt`.
-The output file is: `z.mut_type.IGHV1-18.01.txt.flag`.
+The input files contain allele-wise positional mutation information (e. g. `z.mut_type.IGHV1-18.01.txt`).
+The output files contain loci-type-annotated positional mutation information (e. g. `z.mut_type.IGHV1-18.01.txt.flag`).

 ##### Count the matrix files for motif and nucleotide transition based on consensus sequence

 `python CountPurifiedMotifAndNT.py`

-The script, `CountPurifiedMotifAndNT.py`, implements count the matrix files for motif and nucleotide transition.
-The input files based on all files by the script `PosMutationAlleleCountMotifVersion.py`.
-The output of motif is similar to the result from PWM, and the output of nucleotide transition looks like:
+The script, `CountPurifiedMotifAndNT.py`, implements the generation of motif and nucleotide transition matrixes.
+The input files are the outputs of script `PosMutationAlleleCountMotifVersion.py`.
+The output of motif is as `motif_mut_profile_merged.txt` described below, and the output of nucleotide transition looks like:

 ```
 	A	C	G	T